-Server change in redundant operation 4.3.6
+4.3.6 Server change in redundant operation

-If the process handling server is changed, the select object is lost and the command input must be executed again.
+If the Primary Server changes, the Select object is lost and the command must be executed again.
 The same applies for the SBO.

 4.3.7 Exit Runtime

 As long as there are still active actions in the system, the proper exiting of the runtime (e.g. over a function call) is delayed.